TamerB/ecommerce-stocks-tracker/README.md

 # ecommerce-stocks-tracker
-This solution keeps an accurate list of products and their stocks up to date
+A service to keep an accurate list of products and their stocks up to date

 # E-commerce Stocks Tracker service